Dylan Hafertepen Principal Designer & UX Director

-Desk.com is a customer service platform for small to medium businesses.
-As the Senior UX Designer, I helped guide the Desk.com website through three rebrand projects using data-driven design.
+Desk.com is a customer service platform for small to medium-sized businesses.
+As the Senior UX Designer, I built features used by thousands of customers and helped guide the Desk.com website through three rebrand projects with data-driven design.

 Through careful AB testing and social integration, I helped grow this app from launch to 2 million MAU, making this a top-200 Facebook app.
 Social highlights include sharable high scores, friend challenges, in-game and app-wide achievements.